-Safe communities provide the foundations for healthy communities and the environment for education and economic opportunities.
+USC works to address safety & justice by strengthening the foundations for healthy communities to assure equity in education and economic opportunity, especially for neighborhoods impacted by poverty and racism.
 We recognize that safety requires broader solutions than carceral responses.
-There can be no safe communities without just, robust neighborhoods with opportunities to thrive and serve our communities.
+There can only be safe communities with just and robust neighborhoods with opportunities for everyone to thrive.
 USC works to address community safety & justice by:

-Advocating for reallocation of public resources and refocus of public systems on creating vibrant communities (“justice reinvestment”).
+• Advocating for equity through reallocating public resources and refocusing public systems on creating vibrant communities (“justice reinvestment”).

-Focusing on violence interruption and prevention, alternative emergency response, strengthening communities with resources and supports, and criminal justice reform.
+• Focusing on violence interruption and prevention, alternative emergency response, strengthening communities with resources and supports, and criminal justice restorative reforms.

 • Developing innovative strategies for “re-imagining” policing in communities of color that are disproportionately impacted by mass incarceration and law enforcement abuse of power.